-Aquatic therapy is performed by a physical or occupational therapist and takes place in a pool or other aquatic environment.
+Aquatic therapy is performed by a physical or occupational therapist and takes place in our on-campus pool.
 Aquatic therapy is also known as water therapy, aquatic rehabilitation, aqua therapy, pool therapy, therapeutic aquatic exercise or hydrotherapy.

-Performing physical/occupational therapy in the water can be beneficial for a variety of individuals with neuromuscular or musculoskeletal disorders.
+Performing therapy in the water can be beneficial for a variety of individuals with neuromuscular or musculoskeletal disorders.
 Aquatic therapy differs from land therapy due to the specific properties of water.
 These unique properties decrease joint compression forces, may reduce inflammation and provide feedback for improving posture.
-The resistance of the water during therapy provides a safe environment for addressing balance, strength, and postural deficits.
+The aquatic setting is a safe environment to address balance deficits without the fear of falling.
 For those patients who may have difficulty exercising on land, aquatic therapy provides a comfortable and therapeutic medium in which to gain strength and endurance.

-On the first visit, the patient is evaluated and treatment goals and plan of care are established.
+On the first visit, the patient is evaluated on land and treatment goals and plan of care are established.
 The therapist uses this information to set goals for continued treatment.
-If pool therapy is indicated, the therapist will recommend follow up physical therapy sessions in the water.
+If pool therapy is indicated, the therapist will recommend follow up therapy sessions in the water.
 It is not necessary for patients to know how to swim before initiating an aquatic therapy program.
-A therapist directs each treatment session.
-Access to the pool may be by either stairs, chair lift or overhead lift depending on patient’s need.
-Your subsequent visits will focus on treatment that is based on your diagnosis and individualized goals.
+A therapist directs each 1:1 individualized treatment session for Inpatient Rehab. and Outpatients.
+Post-Acute Brain Injury patients receive group sessions as a part of their community re-entry program.